thecmdrunner/quick-vm/docs/diy-vm.md

 NVIDIA's driver **465** and newer support GPU Passthrough to a Windows Guest on a Linux Host.

->NOTE: NVIDIA still doesn't support SR-IOV so you will need an iGPU or a separate GPU if you want to be able to access the Linux Host.
+>**NOTE**: NVIDIA still doesn't support SR-IOV so you will need an iGPU or a separate GPU if you want to be able to access the Linux Host.
 >
 >If you don't want to use a second GPU, check out [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) by [joeknock90](https://github.com/joeknock90/)